 Clemson is hardly the underdog their charismatic leader continues to push, but the program certainly isn’t doing much to prove itself with scheduling.

 Playing in the Atlantic Coast Conference is a joke.
 I get it.
 The only program in Clemson’s Atlantic Division with a championship foundation is Florida State, and the ‘Noles are on their third coach in four years.
 And the Coastal Division?
 All seven teams in that blackhole won division titles the last seven years, and none are close to being a legitimate, national title threat.

-How will Clemson rebound from a title game loss to LSU and prove itself in Death Valley?
+How did Clemson plan on rebounding from a title game loss to LSU and proving itself in Death Valley?
 By hosting powerhouse matchups against the likes of Akron and The Citadel, both of which they won’t play now thanks to COVID-19.

 Fans ripped Clemson on social media after the 2020 schedule release back on January 22, and not much has changed given the latest updated schedule release.
-The only game worth noting is a road contest in South Bend against the Notre Dame Fighting Irish, a program the Tigers spanked in the 2018 Cotton Bowl.
+The only game worth noting is a road contest following the Syracuse Orange in South Bend against the Notre Dame Fighting Irish, a program the Tigers spanked in the 2018 Cotton Bowl.
 That CFP semifinal game ended with a 30-3 blowout in which Clemson never trailed.